 This year’s conference will focus on current issues in child maltreatment including human trafficking and trauma and children's behaviors with an impressive speaker line-up, including:

 Dr. Levine has worked to help end child trafficking and prostitution for two decades, lecturing and deploying scalable evidence-based programs in 17 countries to free children from prostitution and break childhood trafficking.
 His current endeavor is to build scalable child escape refuges in Cleveland that can be duplicated across the U.S.

-Dr. Joy Ippolito, Executive Director, Anti-Human Trafficking Coordinator, WI Department of Children and Families
+Dr. Joy Ippolito, Anti-Human Trafficking Coordinator, WI Department of Children and Families